aerogear/graphback/docs/datasync/delta-queries.md

 const { typeDefs, resolvers, contextCreator } = createDataSyncAPI(modelDefs, { db });;
 ```
-The data sources provided by `@graphback/datasync` ensure that the documents are only marked with `_deleted: true` instead of being removed from the database, meaning that a compatible client can issue a `sync` query to obtain information about this deletion.
+The data sources provided by `createDataSyncAPI` ensure that:
+- The documents are always soft deleted
+- In the current configuration, provides out of the box delta queries for models that are annotated with `@datasync`

 ## Issuing Delta/Sync queries from client